ThatXliner/Significant-files/PYTHON_STYLE.md

 ### Name style

-While Pylint will cover this, also try to follow the [naming-cheetsheet](https://github.com/tigthor/naming-cheatsheet) guide.
+While Pylint will cover this, also try to follow the [naming cheatsheet](https://github.com/kettanaito/naming-cheatsheet) guide.

 ### Import style